isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>23.
 How is the licence renewal application process like?</h5></summary>

 When a licence is due for renewal, the GoBusiness Licensing will send a reminder via email to the licensee.
 Upon timely submission of the licence renewal application, CSRO will proceed to review the application and applicant will be notified of the outcome via the system.
-If the application is approved, Licensee will be required to make ePayment via the <a href="https://www.gobusiness.gov.sg/">GoBusiness Licensing</a>.
+If the application is approved, Licensee will be required to make ePayment via the <a target="_blank" href="https://www.gobusiness.gov.sg/">GoBusiness Licensing</a>.
 </details>
 <details>
 <summary><h5>24.
 I have difficulties in submitting my application to GoBusiness Licensing, who can I contact for help?</h5></summary>